+B. New construction.
 Any building or structure may be inspected at any time before completion, and shall not be deemed in compliance until approved by the inspecting authority.
 Where the construction cost is less than \$2,500, however, the inspection may, in the discretion of the inspecting authority, be waived.
+A building official may issue an annual permit for any construction regulated by the Building Code.
 The building official shall coordinate all reports of inspections for compliance with the Building Code, with inspections of fire and health officials delegated such authority, prior to issuance of an occupancy permit.